yapweijun1996/Multi-Agent-Reporting-System-v1/context.md

 - **Multi-Agent AI System (Based on Google Gemini 2.5 Flash)**
 - **Conversational Workflow**: A single, continuous `ChatSession` is used.
 Each "agent" contributes to the conversation, building on the context from the previous steps to ensure a coherent and intelligent analysis.
-- **Core Intelligence Engine**: API calls to Google Gemini are managed through a simplified SDK-like structure in `main.js`.
+- **Core Intelligence Engine**: API calls to Google Gemini are managed through a simplified SDK-like structure in `src/main.js`.

+---

+# How to Run
+1. Install dependencies: `npm install`
+2. Run the development server: `npm run dev`
+3. Open the provided local URL in your browser.

 ---